yinanbu/yinanbu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I'm a senior student at [School of the Gifted Young](https://en.scgy.ustc.edu.cn/main.htm), [University of Science and Technology of China](https://en.ustc.edu.cn/).
 My major is Statistics.
+My first name can be pronounced as /jiː-nɑn/.
+My name in Chinese is 卜一楠.

 My research interests broadly span **Network Analysis, Statistical Machine Learning, Biostatistics, and Optimization Theory**.
 I aim to develop statistical methodologies that provide efficient and interpretable solutions for analyzing large-scale, complex datasets.